 Burberry got everyone talking with its 2020 Christmas advertisement.
 The video was an all-singing, all-dancing affair, with the dancers dressed in Burberry’s latest merch.

-In the short marketing video, Burberry uses an updated version of “Singin’ in the Rain.”
-Its popularity on YouTube shows how Burberry managed to capture our imaginations.
+In the video, Burberry uses an updated version of “Singin’ in the Rain.”
+The combination of classic music and modern choreography created a unique experience that resonated with audiences worldwide, with its popularity on YouTube showing how Burberry managed to capture our imaginations.

 What makes it so appealing?

-• Timing: Its message was unity at a time when so many of us were apart from others due to COVID.
+- Timing: Its message was unity at a time when so many of us were apart from others due to COVID.
+And by leaning into the feelings of hope that arise during the holiday season, the ad’s emphasis on connection felt timely and appropriate.

 Adidas Captures Customers on Camera